-Consequence 2 (C2 - 30-minute same-day detention)
+Consequence 2 (C2 - 30 minute same-day rebuild session)

 A Consequence 2 (C2) can be issued in class, on the corridor, or around the building.
-This will generate a 30-minute same-day detention.
+This will generate a 15-minute same-day re build session.
 A C2 means that learning has been disrupted, which is not acceptable.

 - At Stage 2, pupils receive a -1 behaviour point.
-If pupils accumulate negative points, this will lead to further sanctions and will trigger a behaviour monitoring report. - Member of staff records the incident in Class charts. - Attendance at detention is compulsory and will be monitored closely by the pastoral team; sanctions will be escalated in the event pupils fail to attend.
-Subsequent and more lengthy detentions (for up to one hour) will be issued, to be supervised by SLT.
+If pupils accumulate negative points, this will lead to further sanctions and will trigger a behaviour monitoring report. - Member of staff records the incident in Class charts. - Attendance at the rebuild session is compulsory and will be monitored closely by the pastoral team; sanctions will be escalated in the event pupils fail to attend.
+Subsequent and more lengthy rebuild sessions (for up to one hour) will be issued, to be supervised by SLT.